lidihei/pyexspec/README.md

 # `pyexspec`
-An automated pipeline for reducing 2D spectra of instruments, e.g. the 2.16m BFOSC,
+An automated pipeline for reducing 2D spectra of instruments and is a modified version of [bfosc](https://github.com/hypergravity/bfosc/)

+Authors:
+- Jiao Li
+- Zhang Bo

 ## Installation